JungleComputing/ipl/docs/README-bin.txt

 SUN has versions for Solaris, Linux, and Windows (at http://java.sun.com), and Apple has a version for Mac OS X (at http://developer.apple.com/java).

-This package does not require special installation.
-Just place this directory wherever you want it.
-You can then try a simple test which creates a single Ibis instance, and a client and a server thread that send messages to each other.
-To do so you first need to set a couple of environment variables.
-See below at the system-specific notes.
-You need to set IBIS_HOME to the root of your Ibis installation.
-Now, you can go to the Ibis bin directory and run

-    ibis-server --events

-to start an Ibis server that will print events as they occur.
-Next (in another window) you can run

-    ibis-run -Dibis.pool.name=blabla -Dibis.server.address=localhost junit.textui.TestRunner ibis.ipl.impl.test.TestIbis

-The output should say "OK (1 test)" at the end.
+The users's guide in the docs directory ("docs/usersguide.pdf") explains how to compile and run your Ibis application.

-The programmer's manual in the docs directory ("docs/progman.pdf") contains a detailed description of the Ibis Application Programmer's interface (API), illustrated with example code fragments.
+The programmer's manual ("docs/progman.pdf") contains a detailed description of the Ibis Application Programmer's interface (API), illustrated with example code fragments.
-It also explains how to compile and run your Ibis application.
 The javadoc of the API is available in "javadoc/index.html".

 Ibis has its own web-site: http://www.cs.vu.nl/ibis/.